You are here

 Image description in caption.

 Figure 4.
 Hive tools are handheld tools for prying apart hive components and removing combs from hives.
-These tools also have sharp edges for scraping beeswax and propolis from hive surfaces and holes and slits for pulling nails while repairing equipment.
+These tools also have sharp edges for scraping beeswax and propolis from hive surfaces and nail pulling slots that are useful for repairing equipment.

 Typically, your most important protective tool will be the bee smoker.
 Smoldering fuels such as pine straw, burlap, saw dust, or wood pellets (that do not contain an accelerant) are burned in a metal container to generate a cool smoke that can be directed onto bees by squeezing an attached bellows.
 Proper use of a bee smoker reduces the defense responses of a bee colony without too much disruption to the organization within the colony.
 There are several styles of bee smokers, and the cost varies with choice of bellows material and whether there is a heat shield.
 Generally, smokers with heat shields and heavy-duty vinyl bellows (Figure 5) will cost more than those without the shield and with rubber bellows.
 The extra cost is well worth it because the shield protects you from burns and the more durable bellows will extend the life of the smoker for several years.